 When you relate the business with the things you believe in, you will target a particular community that will make it famous.

-10 – Keep Reinventing It
+10 – Keep Reinventing your Branding Strategies

-Your brand is not a static category.
+Your branding strategies are not a static category.

 Have you seen how Reebok changes its logo to fit the specific audience they are targeting at the moment?